unitehenry/unitehenry/content/_index.md

 **Full Stack Developer** -- September 2021

-- Built the original MVP that scaled the company from hundreds to thousands of users, by bootstrapping the intitial version of the product on Firebase.
+- Built the original MVP that scaled the company from hundreds to thousands of users, by bootstrapping the initial version of the product on Firebase.
 - Automated the process of generating thousands of insurance documents which would manually take an average of 20 minutes to do, by building headless chrome automations to login and download documents from the carrier’s portal.
 - Designed a system for teams to deploy autonomously, by adopting micro-frontend architecture and backends for frontends